 - Crohn’s disease, which can affect any part of the digestive tract

 Bloody or watery poop and belly pain are common symptoms of both.
 IBDs can also slow your child's growth or delay puberty.
-Ulcerative colitis can lead to joint pain, irritated eyes, kidney stones, liver disease, and weak or fragile bones.
+Both ulcerative colitisand Crohn's can lead to joint pain, irritated eyes, kidney stones, liver disease, and weak or fragile bones.

 The goal of IBD treatment is to make symptoms go away for as long as possible.
 The doctor may prescribe diet changes and medicines.
 If ulcerative colitis symptoms are severe, your child may need hospital care or surgery.